ravindernegi/exclude-category-widget/README.md

-# exclude-category-widget
+# Plugin Name : Exclude Category Widget
-Plugin Name : Exclude Category Widget
+The widget will use for showing category list.
+You can exclude unwanted categories from category list.